mud212/mudz.me/_recipes/Tarragon Chicken.md

 Sprinkle the chicken pieces with salt and pepper and fry in batches until well browned, about 5 minutes per side.
 Put all the chicken back in the pan, add the chicken stock and reduce the heat to medium.
-Cover and cook until tender, about 30 minutes.[ ]{.Apple-converted-space}
+Cover and cook until tender, about 30 minutes.

 Remove the chicken to a plate and keep warm.
 Reduce any leftover juices until sticky.
 Add the wine and the shallots and reduce to a thickish sauce, about 5 minutes.
 Add the cream and half the tarragon.
-Boil down again to sauce consistency, 3 to 5 minutes.[ ]{.Apple-converted-space}
+Boil down again to sauce consistency, 3 to 5 minutes.

 Season the sauce with salt, pepper, and lemon juice.
 Put back the chicken pieces, turning to coat, then transfer to a platter.
 Pour the